Event Data Recorders (EDRs)

 Heavy Truck Electronic Control Modules (ECMs)

-The Electronic Control Modules employed by heavy truck engines manufactured by CATERPILLAR, CUMMINS, DETROIT DIESEL, and MERCEDES have the ability to store incident information.
+The Electronic Control Modules employed by heavy truck engines manufactured by CATERPILLAR, CUMMINS, DETROIT DIESEL,MERCEDES and others may have the ability to store incident information.
 These data may include such parameters as wheel speed, brake use, clutch use, throttle use, engine speed, and general programming configuration.
 Following a crash, this information can be extremely valuable in determining how and why the incident occurred.

 Sample EDRs